nmeka41/nmeka41hds5210-2023/week11/feedback.md

 * 1 pt - You know what format those files are
 * 2 pt - You have a draft objective for your project

+**(-2) I do want to see something more specific for the data sources and topic that you're planning to pursue for the final project.**

 ## Coding Best Practices:
 _Was your code readable, efficient, and in line with what we learned in class?_